open-AIMS/ereefs-documentation/README.md

 number of active servers based on the current load.
 When all processing is complete the number of active servers shrinks to a few small servers that maintain the always on services (database and the THREDDS).
 This dynamic scaling of services significantly reduces the server costs of the system as it allows high peak computing performance without needing to pay for idle servers during quiet periods.
-Additionally the system is robust to server failures, so that if a job to process a given data or visualisation product fails due to a server outage then these jobs will be retried on a new server.
+Additionally, the system is robust to server failures, so that if a job to process a given data or visualisation product fails due to a server outage then these jobs will be retried on a new server.
 This robust approach allows us to use AWS spot instance servers.
 Spot instances correspond to surplus uncommitted servers in the AWS infrastructure.
 These servers are priced
 60 - 70% cheaper normal server prices, but have the disadvantage that they can be reclaimed by AWS with only 2 minutes notice should a customer wish to use the server.
 To use these servers the computing architecture needs to be robust against these outages.
 In the AIMS eReefs Platform all servers are hosted on AWS spot instances.
 If any of the active servers are recalled by AWS then a new spot instance is fired up to take over the lost server.
 This happens for the database and THREDDS servers, resulting in small outages (typically 5 min).
-For processing jobs when the server is recalled the uncompleted jobs are reissued the next time the
+For processing jobs when the server is recalled the uncompleted jobs are re-issued the next time the
 JobPlanner is triggered.

 ## <a name="progressive-open-source"></a>Progressive Open Source